Client: City of Ottawa

 Location: Carp, Ontario

-J.L.
-Richards & Associates Limited (JLR) was retained by the City of Ottawa (City) to provide preliminary and detailed design and field services for the construction of high lift pumping system upgrades at the Village of Carp Water Treatment Plant.
+JLR was retained by the City of Ottawa (City) to provide preliminary and detailed design and field services for the construction of high lift pumping system upgrades at the Village of Carp Water Treatment Plant.

 The Carp Water Treatment Plant consists of two groundwater wells, a two-cell below grade reservoir, sodium hypochlorite disinfection system, and a high lift pumping system.
 The distribution system is operated as a closed pressure zone, requiring at least one pump to always operate to maintain system pressure.